 The same procedure as before is followed for the rear wheel set.
 This time, the center of rotation coordinates are:

-Select the ‘Rear wheel’ topological entity set at the end:
+Select the ‘Rear wheel’ saved selection at the end:

 If you are using your own model, that does not include a radiator, you can skip this section.